v923z/micropython-ulab/docs/manual/source/ulab.rst

 If the iterable is one-dimensional, i.e., one whose elements are numbers, then a row vector will be created and returned.
 If the iterable is two-dimensional, i.e., one whose elements are again iterables, a matrix will be created.
-If the lengths of the iterables is not consistent, a ``ValueError`` will be raised.
+If the lengths of the iterables are not consistent, a ``ValueError`` will be raised.
 Iterables of different types can be mixed in the initialisation function.